 - Eating schedule

-When you eat is an important factor in how long to get into ketosis.
+When you eat is an important factor.
 If you’re abstaining from food regularly (i.e. fasting), you’re going to burn through glycogen stores and start oxidizing fats quicker.
 Greater fat oxidation equates to greater ketone production.

 - Activity level